integrationsuperhero/apic/Lab8/index.md

----
-title: APIC Dev Jam - Lab 8 -- Creating GraphQL Proxy API
+# APIC Dev Jam - Lab 8 -- Creating GraphQL Proxy API #
----

 In this lab, you will explore the how to define GraphQL APIs that proxy to a backend GraphQL server.
 GraphQL is a query language for APIs that